EstebanPozo/2-ex-repo/README.md

 # 2ex repo
-This is an Ex repo, HW
+This is an Ex repo, HW, Hello CD

+2nd change